userfrosting/learn/pages/08.cli/02.custom-commands/docs.md

 ### Interacting with UserFrosting

 The UserFrosting service providers can be accessed by using `$this->ci` which holds an instance of the [The DI Container](/services/the-di-container).
-The project root directory path is also available in the `$this->projectRoot` property.
+The project root directory path is also available in the `\UserFrosting\ROOT_DIR` constant.

 ## Command Class Template